microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CodingGuidelines.md

                     label,
                     currentHandedness,
                     (value) => {
-                        // This function is execute by Unity to determine if a possible enum value
+                        // This function is executed by Unity to determine if a possible enum value
-                        // is valid for selection on this property in editor
+                        // is valid for selection in the editor view
                         // In this case, only Handedness.Left and Handedness.Right can be selected return (Handedness)value == Handedness.Left
                         || (Handedness)value == Handedness.Right;